 Upon presentation of a Faculty Petition to the FPC or one of its members or at the request of an FPC member, the FPC shall convene to discuss the Faculty Petition within fifteen (15) days.
 To the extent possible, the FPC will attempt to resolve Faculty Petitions during the semester in which the Faculty Petition is filed.
 Meetings of the FPC shall not be open to the public; however, the FPC may invite persons (including the affected faculty member) to attend the meeting, as deemed necessary by the FPC, to provide information relevant to the resolution of the Faculty Petition.
 In order to foster candid discussions amongst members of the FPC, no statements made by a member of the FPC during such meetings shall be admissible in any future proceeding, including any arbitration hearing pursuant to the procedures of this Chapter of the Faculty Handbook.
-Nor may any member of the FPC be compelled to testify at any arbitration or other hearing with respect to the discussions of the FPC or the FPC's attempts to resolve such Faculty Petitions.
+Nor may any member of the FPC or the FPC's attempts to resolve such Faculty Petitions.